Criminal Lawyer Indianapolis

 Do You Need a Criminal Defense Lawyer?

 Our firm will almost always recommend hiring an Indianapolis criminal defense attorney if someone has accused you of a crime or the county has issued a formal charge against you.
 This is because a criminal conviction could ruin your life.
 Even without a conviction, the charge alone could impact your reputation or hurt business.
-A good Indianapolis criminal defense attorney can stay ahead of developments to your case, keeping you updated with the latest information and actions you can take to protect your future.
+A good criminal defense attorney can stay ahead of developments to your case, keeping you updated with the latest information and actions you can take to protect your future.
 Working with the right lawyer can help in virtually any criminal case, from a driving under the influence (DUI) arrest to allegations of crimes against children.

 A criminal defense lawyer is necessary, as going up against the prosecution alone can be a difficult task.
 Anyone with even a cursory understanding of criminal law will recommend professional representation during arraignments, hearings, and trials.
 If you can’t afford to retain a private attorney, ask the courts to assign you a public defender.
 A public defender might not have the time or attention to dedicate to your case like a private firm would, but it’s better than choosing to self-represent.
 When your entire future is at stake, don’t trust anyone but a licensed attorney with your case.